 This vitamin is water-soluble, and there is no danger of toxicity—even at high doses—so it is a safe measure to try.
 Dr. Janet Starr Hull recommends taking one vitamin B1 tablet a day from April through October, and then adding 100 mg of B1 to a B100 Complex daily during the mosquito season to make you less attractive to mosquitoes.
 You may also want to forgo bananas during mosquito season, as something about how they are metabolized appears to attract mosquitoes.
 Research also suggests that regularly consuming garlic or garlic capsules may help protect against both mosquito and tick bites.”

 All of these essential oils will deter mosquitoes and ticks, but if you want to get rid of the biting flies and no-seeums along with the rest, I suggest using a citronella oil paired with castor oil.
-You can also dry the leaves of the plant and use this.
 This is a fantastic combination and works so well together.
 I’ve actually used this on myself and besides smelling like a human tiki torch and feeling pretty greasy, it works pretty well!
-I did have a noseeum land on me, but it didn’t bite and the biting fly that landed on me died instantly so I would say it’s pretty successful.
+LOL I did have a noseeum land on me, but it didn’t bite and the biting fly that landed on me died instantly (probably from suffocating in the thick oil) so I would say it’s pretty successful.
 Usually when I go outside at my house, these bugs swarm me.
-Not the case with this bug repellent.
-And mosquitoes avoid me like the plague.
+(I should probably up my thiamine!)

 Starwest Botanicals sells high quality castor and essential oils.